-What is holding CX Transformation back?
+What is CX Transformation... and what is holding it back?

 To overcome this dynamic, the best companies are assigning a Chief Customer Experience officer who can cross the organizational boundaries to drive alignment and collaboration.
 Organizations that have taken the plunge, such as the Cleveland Clinic with its Chief Patient Experience Officer, see their efforts gain traction and tangible results in customer satisfaction.

 Culture also plays an enormous part in the success or failure of both initial and ongoing customer experience transformation.
 Spending on silver bullets won’t get it done.
 Companies must invest in the culture over the long term as part of a strategic approach to CX transformation.